sharon-tech-coder/awards-script/README.md

 - An award has zero or many nominations.
 - A winner must be decided upon nominees.
 - An award has zero or one presenting partner.
-- A presenting partner can present one or many awards.
+- A presenting partner can present zero or many awards.
 - A nominee or a winner can be either a talent or a production.
 - When a talent is nominated, there will be zero or one production associated.
 - When a production is nominated, there will be one or many talents associated.